keepkey/keepkey-firmware/prototyping/USB/scripts/README.txt

 So, make sure to install libusb-win32 as a filter driver.
 After doing this, you need to run the Filter Wizard which comes with the library.
-(This runs as part of the installation process, and you can run it again later by looking in the start menu for "LibUSB-Win32 / Filter Wizard"."
+(This runs as part of the installation process, and you can run it again later by looking in the start menu for "LibUSB-Win32 / Filter Wizard".)
 The wizard associates the filter with a device of your choosing.
 This is not as automatic as we'd like in the long run, but it makes the device appear as a virtual COM port, which is what we need.